Anti-concentration applied to roots of randomized derivatives of polynomials: Statements of our results

+\end{theorem} The following figures illustrate for the distribution of the roots of $P$ and its randomized derivatives with $100$ initial points.

+From the above figure, we can see that the behavior of the roots of $P_n$ and $k$-th randomized derivative polynomials are similar for $k$ small (Figure $1$) and very different for $k$ large (Figure $2$).

-The case $\beta =1$ is similarly obtained for $U$ uniform on $O(n)$, in which case $(|U_{jn}|^2)_{1 \leq j \leq n}$ is Dirichlet distributed with all parameters equal to $1/2$. \end{remark} \begin{remark} We can ask what happens if we consider the limiting cases $\beta =0$ and $\beta =\infty$.
+\begin{remark} We can ask what happens if we consider the limiting cases $\beta =0$ and $\beta =\infty$.
 The case $\beta=\infty$ corresponds to the successive derivatives of a given polynomial: this case is still open under the assumption $m(n) = o(n/\log n)$ (see \cite{michelen2022zeros},\cite{michelen2023almost}).
 The case $\beta = 0$ consists, at each step, of choosing one of the points uniformly at random, and removing it.
 If we do $o(n)$ iterations, the limiting empirical measure is not changed by this procedure: our result remains valid. \end{remark} Next, we define the circular variant of the "randomized derivative" of $P_n$, given, with the same notation as at the beginning, by